-Once you have created your thing, you should create a new property.
-In the example above, the property has been named ‘AirQuality’ and the variable is named reading.
-The sensor will return a whole number, so it is important that the data type is set as int.
-Click on ‘Save’.
+Once you have created your thing, you should create a new variable.
+In the example above, the variable has been named reading.
+The sensor will return a float number, so it is important that the data type is set as float.
+It is only going to be read, so click Read Only.
+Click on ‘Add Variable.